LukeTheHecker/octopus/README.md

 The Octupus Neurofeedback is coded in Python 3 using PyQt5 and uses signals from the brain vision actiCHamp [Remote Data Access](https://pressrelease.brainproducts.com/real-time-eeg/) functionality.

 This program is used for reading EEG data and plotting/ processing it.
-This can be used as a basic for neurofeedback only if ~100 ms of delay (caused by RDA) is acceptable.
+This can be used as a basis for neurofeedback only if 50-100 ms of delay (caused by RDA) is acceptable (go [here](https://pressrelease.brainproducts.com/real-time-eeg/) for an explanation).

 ![Octopus Neurofeedback](https://github.com/LukeTheHecker/rda_libet/blob/master/assets/Octopuspic.png?raw=true)

+# Intended Use
+If you are using an EEG amplifier by Brain Products and would like to set up a live data analysis, visualization or neurofeedback paradigm then this repository may help you as an entry point.
+However, I want to disclose that some programming knowledge in python is necessary to customize the code to meet your needs.

 ## Get started